edgelesssys/constellation-gcp-compute-persistent-disk-csi-driver/edgeless/EDG.md

 roles/iam.serviceAccountUser
 ```

-Permissions required to create a service account with the required permissions:
+Permissions required to create a service account with the desired permissions:
 ```
 resourcemanager.projects.getIamPolicy
 resourcemanager.projects.setIamPolicy